pinguin999/ALPACA/lua-docs/docs/asset_pipeline.md

 # Asset Pipeline

 ALPACA has a complete automated asset pipeline.
-Every project has a data folder with for runtime optimised files and a data-src folder with the source asset files like .spine files.
+Every project has a data folder for runtime optimised files and a data-src folder with the source asset files like ".spine" files.
 The content of the data folder is generated automatically via the prepare_assets.py script.

 **All changes should be made in the data-src folder.
 Otherwise changes will be overwritten**